eyecantell/simple_keystore/README.md

 ```
 ## Usage

-You can set the encryption key either via environment variable or as an entry in your .netrc where the password is the key.
+You can set the encryption key either via environment variable or as an entry in your .netrc where the password is the key and machine is SIMPLE_KEYSTORE_KEY

 ```bash
 export SIMPLE_KEYSTORE_KEY = "myencryptionkeyphrase"